-Attention deficit hyperactivity disorder (ADHD) is a chronic mental health disorder.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder.
 The symptoms include a lack of attention, hyperactivity, and impulsive actions.
 Schizophrenia is a different mental health disorder.
 It can interfere with your ability to:

 - make decisions

 - think clearly

 - control your emotions